Melhus Municipality

 Melhus is a municipality in Trøndelag county, Norway.
 It is part of the Gauldalen region.
 The administrative centre of the municipality is the village of Melhus.
 Other villages include Gåsbakken, Hovin, Korsvegen, Kvål, Ler, Lundamo, Storsand, and Øysand.

+The 694 km2 municipality is the 166th largest by area out of the 357 municipalities in Norway.
+Melhus Municipality is the 74th most populous municipality in Norway with a population of 17,560.
+The municipality's population density is 25.3 PD/km2 and its population has increased by 10.8% over the previous 10-year period.

-Agriculture is important in Melhus, and the extensive lowland areas in the almost flat valley surrounding the Gaula River are dominated by grain fields.
-Many inhabitants work in the city of Trondheim, a 20-minute drive north from Melhus.
+Agriculture is important in Melhus Municipality.
+The extensive lowland areas in the almost flat valley surrounding the Gaula River are dominated by grain fields.
+Many inhabitants work in the nearby city of Trondheim, a 20-minute drive north from Melhus.